 What is the OpenDNS Security Graph?

-Security Graph is OpenDNS’s technology that automates protection against both known and emergent threats.
-It analyzes a cross-section of the world’s Internet activity to observe attacks being staged before an attack is launched.
-This predictive intelligence powers our business security product—Umbrella.
+Security Graph is the OpenDNS technology that automates detection of both known and emergent threats.
+Security Graph analyzes a cross-section of the world’s Internet activity to observe infrastructure being staged before an attack is launched.
+This predictive intelligence powers Investigate, our threat intelligence product, and Umbrella, our security enforcement product.

-Traditional databases cannot store and process the millions of events per second and terabytes of data streaming through our systems.
-Our infrastructure engineers use Apache Hadoop , Hive , Pig , and other cutting edge technologies to overcome the big-data challenges just like Google, Netflix, and Amazon.
+Traditional databases cannot store and process the millions of events per second and terabytes of data streaming through our systems in real time.
+Our infrastructure engineers use Apache Hadoop , Hive , Pig , and other cutting edge technologies to overcome the big data challenges.

 But no security provider can do it all.
 So we cultivated a community of 200 security partners—not just public feeds.
 For example, some partners share attack attribution data that we correlate with domain names to uncover a deeper understanding of threats.